 However, that doesn’t mean that she is not still involved in football.
 She hosts an annual celebrity game to fund the Mia Hamm Foundation.
 Additionally, she is a global ambassador for Barcelona and was appointed to the board of AS Roma in October 2014.
 Around the same time, she also revealed she was one of many celebrity minor partners involved in the creation of the Los Angeles MLS team, set to join the league by 2017.

 Hamm finally ended her USWNT career with 158 goals in 275 matches.
-Among her more prestigious acknowledgements have been a third placed finish in the list of greatest female footballers of the 20th century, as well as the first two FIFA women’s World Player of the Year award in 2001 and 2002.
+Among her more prestigious acknowledgments have been a third placed finish in the list of greatest female footballers of the 20th century, as well as the first two FIFA women’s World Player of the Year award in 2001 and 2002.
 She and Michelle Akers are also the only two women – and the only two Americans – to have been named in Pele’s famous list of the 125 best living players.
 Additionally, she has a smattering of personal and team trophies that would take too long to list here.
-She may quite possibly have been the most successful player of all-time had their been a professional league for women during her heyday.
+She may quite possibly have been the most successful player of all-time had there been a professional league for women during her heyday.

 But to praise her because of her trophy list misses the point.
 She was a brilliant player – truly brilliant, not just in a misogynistic “compared to women” way – but she also changed the world.
 She went from being an obscure, semi-professional athlete to the biggest name in American soccer in less than a decade.
 She is by far the most well-known female football player, as her popularity has transcended the sporting community.